 9. Buy a better office chair

 It’s no myth sitting down for long periods of time truly has a negative impact on your body—but a bad office chair makes it even worse.
 Standard office chairs can add large amounts of pressure to the back muscles and spinal discs, promote slouching, and fail to provide lumbar support.
 A chair that helps a neutral body position and allows your vertebrae to remain aligned is key to office-chair nirvana.
 Corechair, an active sitting ergonomic chair that has intuitive adjustments and core-strength benefits, is a good option.
 With any chair, remember to always get up every thirty minutes or so.
+Here are more ways to upgrade your workspace.

 10. Become a morning person

 If you’ve been having trouble keeping your lunch or evening workout routine, get up a little earlier and get the gym out of the way.
 It’ll suck at first as you adjust to an earlier alarm—and an earlier bedtime—but then you won’t have to worry about work (or play) getting in the way of your lifting session.
+There are plenty of ways to plan gym time around a weird work schedule.

 11. Fly business class